 Please submit the completed packet to email@example.com for review and processing to ensure compliance with Hall County regulations.
 A representative from Hall County Planning will let you know we have received the permit request and any additional information that may be needed.
 If your request can be approved we will email either Hall County Environmental Health or Building Inspections letting them know of our approval.
 You will be copied on the email so that a representative from their department may contact you to proceed with your request.
 Please note, approval from Hall County Planning does not mean you have obtained a building permit.
 Your request must be reviewed and approved, if necessary, by Environmental Health before a building permit can be obtained.

-Due to office closures, the plat review process has been modified to allow the continued submittal and review of plats through digital copies.
-Please email a digital copy of the plat to firstname.lastname@example.org along with the completed forms (Online Permit Application and Environmental Health Plat Review Application).
+The plat review process has been modified to allow the continued submittal and review of plats through digital copies.
+Please email a digital copy of the plat to email@example.com along with the completed forms (2020 Plat Review Packet).
 The PDF will be reviewed by Planning, Engineering, and Environmental Health.
-After the initial review, comments will be provided to the surveyor indicating what revisions will be necessary in order to approve the plat.
-Upon request of hard copies from the Planning Department, the surveyor or applicant may then mail at least 3 full-size paper copies of the plat for final approval stamps.
-Plats should include a mailing label for the return of the stamped plats.
-Approved plats may also be emailed to the surveyor as a PDF.
+After the initial review, comments will be provided to the surveyor or provided contact person indicating what revisions will be necessary in order to approve the plat.
+Upon request of hard copies from the Planning Department, the surveyor or applicant may then drop off at least 3 full-size paper copies of the plat for final approval stamps.
+Please note that plats will not be stamped at the time of drop off.

 Special Use, Variance, and Rezoning Requests:

-New applications for special use permits, variances, and rezoning requests are still be accepted digitally.
-Please contact Beth Garmon, email@example.com or Katie Greenway, firstname.lastname@example.org to schedule a preapplication phone call.
+New applications for special use permits, variances, and rezoning requests are being accepted both digitally and in person.
+Please contact Justin Crighton, firstname.lastname@example.org to schedule a pre-application phone call.
 Due to the nature of these requests incomplete applications will not be processed.
-You will find a link to each of these requests in the navigation menu on the left of this page, under the Long Range Planning heading.
+You will find a link to learn more about this process in the navigation menu on the left of this page, under the Long Range Planning heading.

 Finally, please feel free to contact email@example.com with any additional questions.